-In addition to the previously described community landscape implementation of the Girvan and Newman (2002; 2004) method, traditional agglomerative or divisive modularization methods, or any methods yielding partitions can be implemented as community landscape-based methods, which determine modules by applying a threshold on the community landscape.
+In addition to the previously described community landscape implementation of the Girvan and Newman (2002; 2004) method, traditional agglomerative or divisive modularization methods, or any methods yielding partitions can be implemented as community landscape based methods, which determine modules by applying a threshold on the community landscape.

-For example, in the case of agglomerative methods, the later a node or link is merged to the already existing clusters, the lower their community landscape height can be set.
+For example, in the case of agglomerative methods, the later an element or link is merged to the already existing clusters, the lower their community landscape height can be set.
 Figure S4a gives an illustration of the community landscape derived from an agglomerative method.
 In this interpretation of Figure S4a the positions of the horizontal lines correspond to cuts on the dendrogram of a hierarchical modularization method.
-The modules resulting from these horizontal cuts are the connected components of the original network corresponding to the community landscape segments above the horizontal lines (see the centrality threshold-based hill determination method in Section V.1.).
-While the number of modules depends on the position of the horizontal lines (the cuts on the dendrogram), the same method implemented in the frame of the ModuLand method family with one of the local maxima-based hill determination methods (see Section V.2.) determines the number of modules automatically, and may yield overlapping modules, if needed.
+The modules resulting from these horizontal cuts are the connected components of the original network corresponding to the community landscape segments above the horizontal lines (see the ThresholdHill method in Section V.1.).
+While the number of modules depends on the position of the horizontal lines (the cuts on the dendrogram), the same method implemented in the frame of the ModuLand method family with the PeakHill hill determination method (see Section V.2.) determines the number of modules automatically, and may yield overlapping modules, if needed.